Arsenal 3-1 Cologne: Arsene Wenger surprised game went ahead

 - From the section European Football

-Arsene Wenger says he was surprised Arsenal's Europa League game against Cologne went ahead, following a delayed kick-off due to crowd control problems.
+Arsene Wenger was surprised Arsenal's Europa League game went ahead after crowd problems caused by ticketless Cologne fans delayed kick-off.

-Around 20,000 Cologne fans turned up in London despite the German club being given a ticket allocation of 2,900.
+About 20,000 away supporters turned up in London despite the German club being given a ticket allocation of 2,900.

-Arsenal eventually won 3-1 on Thursday night, but Wenger said: "We live in a society of 100% security.

-"I thought they would never take a gamble to play this game when I saw the images around the stadium."
+After Thursday's 3-1 win, Gunners boss Wenger said: "I thought they would never take a gamble to play this game when I saw the images."

+Arsenal announced they have launched a review into the events on Thursday.

+The club statement read: "We worked with our colleagues at Cologne to stop supporters travelling without match tickets.

+"The 3,000 tickets issued to Cologne fans was in line with competition rules but it is clear many more visiting fans arrived, causing significant congestion and disturbance outside the stadium before kick-off.
+Many tickets were sold through touts and this is very disappointing."

+The game was the German side's first in European competition for 25 years and while the match itself appeared to pass off without any incidents of crowd trouble, thousands of away supporters ended up in home sections of the stadium.

-Arsenal had to come from behind to win, with Alexis Sanchez scoring his first goal of the season, two weeks after the collapse of his deadline-day move to Manchester City.
+Arsenal came from behind to win, with Alexis Sanchez scoring his first goal of the season, two weeks after the collapse of his deadline-day move to Manchester City.

-Speaking about the one-hour delay, however, Wenger added: "I don't know how they (Cologne supporters) were able to infiltrate our fans but they did it very well.
+Speaking about the delay, which saw the start of the game moved to 21:05 BST, Wenger added: "I don't know how they [Cologne supporters] were able to infiltrate our fans but they did it very well.

 "We waited patiently in our dressing room but we had all kinds of plans to think about: do we play tomorrow?
 Next week?